Ralph Taeger: Acting career

 Early in his acting career, Taeger was cast on episodes of the syndicated series Highway Patrol, starring Broderick Crawford, and Manhunt, starring Victor Jory.
 His first television series as the lead was Klondike, a half-hour western adventure series set in Skagway, Alaska, during the 1897-1899 gold rush.
 Taeger played Mike Halliday, a rugged prospector.

 Midway through the 1960-1961 season, NBC dropped Klondike but transferred Taeger and co-star James Coburn to the replacement series, Acapulco, set in the Mexican resort.
 In Acapulco, Taeger played Patrick Malone, a Korean War veteran-turned-beachcomber; both Taeger and Coburn's characters providing the security for a lawyer, played by Telly Savalas.
 In 1965 he guest starred on The Man from U.N.C.L.E.

 In 1967, Taeger was cast in the title role of Hondo, as Hondo Lane, a cavalry scout in the Arizona Territory of the 1870s, based on the 1953 3D theatrical film starring John Wayne and Geraldine Page.
 Noah Beery Jr. portrayed Hondo's sidekick in the television series.
 In a 1967 interview Taeger told TV Guide: "For a long time I couldn't get any work because people had hung a label on me as uncooperative.
 But I'm not; it's just that I say what I think, and sometimes that rubs folks the wrong way."
 After Hondo, Taeger made only five television appearances, the last in 1983 as Brimmer in "The Rockets' Red Glare" of the Merlin Olsen NBC western series, Father Murphy.

 His film appearances were few, but included roles in X-15 (1961), The Carpetbaggers (1964), Stage to Thunder Rock (1964), A House Is Not a Home (1964), The Delta Factor (1970) and The Hostage Heart (1977).

 Personal life

 In 1967, Taeger married Linda Jarrett; the couple had one son, Richard.
 The family operated Taeger's Firewood Company in Placerville, California.

 Death

-Ralph Taeger died on March 11, 2015, in Placerville, after a long illness.
+Taeger died on March 11, 2015, in Placerville, after a long illness.